Polymer/tools/packages/esm-amd-loader/README.md

 module.
 Relative paths are resolved relative to the location of this module.
 Can also be one of the special dependencies listed below.

+Dependencies are run in the same deterministic order as they would if they were ES modules.

-### `factory`
+### `moduleBody`
 A function which is invoked when all dependencies have resolved.
 The `exports` of each dependency is passed as an argument to this function, in the same order that they were specified in the `dependencies` array.

-If any module static dependencies do not load (e.g. `404`), then the factory will never execute, and neither will the factories of any transitive dependents.
+If any dependencies do not load (e.g. `404`), or if their module bodies throw an error nothing later in the dependency graph will execute, and an `Error` will be thrown up to the `window` error event.

 ## Special dependencies